BenNuclearn/FuzzyMatcher/README.md

 - Override with `--output <path>`.
 - New columns are prefixed (default `lk_`), e.g. `lk_email`.
 - Enable diagnostics with `--diagnostics` to add: `match_score`, `matched_lookup_key`, `match_count`.
+- Interactive resolution:
+  - `--resolve-ambiguous` prompts you to choose a candidate for rows that were ambiguous under the current policy.

+## Ambiguity Resolution

+- Enable prompts with `--resolve-ambiguous`.
+For each ambiguous base row the CLI shows:
+  - Base value and its normalized form.
+  - A numbered list of candidate lookup rows with scores and a short preview of the first few `--take` columns.
+- Choose a number to accept a candidate; press Enter to skip and leave ambiguous.
+- Tips if you see too many/too few candidates:
+  - Lower `--threshold` (e.g., 80) to include more candidates.
+  - Adjust `--top-n` to search more keys; set `--margin 0` to relax the tie-break.

 ## Matching Policy (Defaults)